If I could grant you 4 wishes this year, here’s what they would be:

 2. May you practice more body peace.

 A fascinating study reveals feeling bad about your body is worse for your health than actually being at a higher weight.
-Women in the study who had a lower BMI but more weight dissatisfaction had higher blood pressure and fasting glucose than those who had a higher BMI but were content with their bodies.
+Women in the study who had a lower BMI (aka Bullcrap Made Important) but more weight dissatisfaction had higher blood pressure and fasting glucose than those who had a higher BMI but were content with their bodies.

 Researchers theorize that constantly hating on your body leads to a chronic level of internal stress and actually discourages healthy behaviors and self-care.
 (After all, why would you take loving care of something you hate?)

 So in 2017, I wish you more peace with your here-and-now body.
 Here’s to spending less energy stressing about weight (or thighs or stomach, etc.), and more energy building body trust and prioritizing self-care that would help your body feel good now.

 There’s a Buddhist teaching that there are two arrows of suffering: The first arrow is inevitable pain in life, and the second arrow is our response to that pain – things like self-judgment, shame or resistance.
 It’s thought that the second arrow is what causes suffering.